-Individuals with other extenuating limitations preventing them from visiting a Service Canada point of service and who also cannot use the assistance of another individual to submit an application on their behalf may be eligible to apply by mail.
-Individuals must first contact 1-800-206-7218 (select Option #3) to determine if they are eligible to apply by mail.
+Individuals with other limitations preventing them from visiting a Service Canada office and who also cannot use the assistance of another individual to submit an application on their behalf may be eligible to apply by mail.
+Individuals must first contact 1-506-548-7961 to determine if they are eligible to apply by mail.